dmmar/netascode/README.md

 * Python virtualenv
 * pip3
 * git
-* Docker and docker-compose
+* Debian server with Docker and docker-compose
-(for NetBox, GitLab CE, and docker-runner containers)
+(for NetBox, GitLab CE, and docker-gitlab-runner containers)
 * GNS3

 I personally tested on Ubuntu 18.04.2 LTS, PyCharm CE, and GNS3.